-- The suggested targets and its ambitions.
-They are ambitious, but appropriate and realistic (Annex I and II).
+- The suggested targets and their ambitions.
+They are ambitious but appropriate and realistic (Annex I and II).
 The feasibility of targets, especially as of 2035 (20%), should be regularly reassessed depending on feedstock availabilities and production volumes.

 - A sub-mandate on RFNBOs to take full advantage of the emerging Power-to-Liquid technologies, and the longer-term synergies with the ramp-up of green hydrogen.

-- The flexibility granted to carriers to claim the CO2 under either the ETS or CORSIA compliance, regardless of where SAFs is physically uplifted and the ‘zero-rating’ of RED-compliant SAFs.
+- The flexibility granted to carriers to claim the CO2 under either the ETS or CORSIA compliance, regardless of where SAFs are physically uplifted and the ‘zero-rating’ of RED-compliant SAFs.

 - A clause addressing economic tankering and carbon leakage (Article 5).